SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-01-covid-2-americas.md

 with a tweet.
 I don't use Twitter, nor do I tolerate much about it.
 (I hear [some unpleasant rich dudebro](https://en.wikipedia.org/wiki/Elon_Musk) bought it.
 But I hated Twitter _before_ it was fashionable to hate Twitter!
 Just a fashion-forward curmudgeon, that's me.)
-Still, somebody saw it, pointed somebody else at it, who then pointed me at it.
+Still, somebody saw the tweet, pointed somebody else at it, who then pointed me at it.

-And here we are, as all the existentialists say.
+And so, here we are, as all the existentialists say.

 (Or: "And so it goes", in the [_malebolge_](https://en.wikipedia.org/wiki/Malebolge) of social media.)